DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-04-20-apply-again-iteration.md

-If we turn the final task into a button and keep the heading Then candidates will know how to proceed without it being confused for a regular task We’ll know this works when users click the button
+If we turn the final task into a button and keep the heading Then candidates will know how to proceed without it being confused for a regular task We’ll know this works when users click the button.

 {{ appFigure({
   image: {